Toward robust early-warning models: A horse race, ensembles and model uncertainty: The European crisis as a playground

 The added value of a palette of methods is that it not only allows for handpicking the best-in-class techniques, but also the simultaneous use of all or a number of methods.
-As some of the recent machine learning approaches may be seen as black boxes for those less familiar with them, the simultaneous use of a large number of methods may not only build confidence through performance comparisons but also through the simultaneous assessment of model output.
+As some of the recent machine learning approaches may be seen as less interpretable for those unfamiliar with them, the simultaneous use of a large number of methods may build confidence through performance comparisons and the simultaneous assessment of model output.
 The purpose of multiple models would hence relate to confirmatory uses, as policy is most often an end product of a discretionary process.
 On the other hand, the dissimilarity in model output may also be seen as a way to illustrate uncertainty of or variation in model output.
 Yet, this requires a more structured assessment (as is done in Section \ref{sub:Model-uncertainty-1}).